 Resentful employees are not happy employees, and one element that unfortunately does get forgotten is sharing information on how telematics will be utilised within the organisation.
 Whether it be GPS vehicle tracking or lone worker safety devices.
 If management is not transparent around how data will be consumed and applied, employees will be less willing to accept it.
 Have no fear explaining to employees that the business will not use telematics to be intrusive, but rather, improve health and safety, increase productivity, and become more efficient.
 It is important for managers to be sincere and honest about their plans to use the technology from the beginning, otherwise, any benefits a vehicle tracking system might bring could be diluted by damaging employee relations.

 Allow open and honest conversations.
 The most common concern is the ‘invasion of privacy’.
 There may be many employees, that have operated for a long time without the use of telematics.
-The implementation of new technology can be unclear to employees and not fully understood, especially when the organisation has successfully operated to date, without it.
+Reasons for implementing new technology can be unclear to employees and not fully understood, especially when the organisation has successfully operated to date, without it.
 Usually, it comes down to trust.
 Make it clear that incorporating telematics isn’t about a lack of trust, but rather introducing a new set of tools, to create better results and improve employee safety.

 To increase employee acceptance and engagement, it’s important to explain why telematics is being implemented.
 If driving fines are high, fuel costs are increasing, natural disasters are putting lone workers at greater risk, new legislative requirements, or your organisation is wanting additional measures to ensure overall employee safety, it is important to share this information.
 Presenting how telematics can help solve these business challenges is important.
 They help create a better overall understanding of why it is important to the business.

 It is always advantageous to explain the benefits of telematics to employees.
-Whether it be increasing work efficiency and reducing the need for overtime, increasing business revenue with overall operational efficiency improving, ensuring the health and safety of lone workers or even becoming environmentally conscious and looking at ways to reduce your carbon footprint.
+Whether it be increasing work efficiency and reducing the need for overtime, improving operational efficiency to increase business revenue, ensuring the health and safety of lone workers or even becoming environmentally conscious and looking at ways to reduce your carbon footprint.

 Gamification is also a great way to improve fleet metrics and motivate employees at the same time.
 A driver scorecard report could rank vehicles based on speeding, heavy braking, and idle time.
 By sharing this report’s graphical results with employees, they will have a clear understanding of what areas they need to improve.